manuGil/online-core/docs/source/raster-analysis.rst

 Computation of diffusion
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The computation of `Diffusion`_ differs from distance computation in the sense that diffusion takes into account both distance and **resistance**.
+The computation of |ltb| `Diffusion`_ differs from distance computation in the sense that diffusion takes into account both distance and **resistance**.
 Diffusion is also referred to as the least accumulated cost distance, where cost refers to the resistance factor.

 The following elements are essential to understand diffusion: